scious/documentation/docs/bask/latest.md

 To speed up Bubble side plugin testing, we've created a visual element and test page template used to define and track plugin unit test results.
 For those reading this first draft of Bask, [see here](https://plugins.scious.io/version-test/scious-search-tests) for an illustration of what our hypothetical test page template would look like.
 As shown, our template includes discrete tests preset with various inputs and expected outputs that our plugin (in that case, [Scious Search](https://plugins.scious.io/version-test/scious-search)), should match.
 If the plugin does produce the right output, then the test is considered "Passed".
 Otherwise, it has "Failed".

 Via a special Visual Element (not yet created), we can track which tests have passed or failed.
 This Visual Element will be created in a such a way that our VS Code Bask Extension can automatically visit our test page, wait for tests to finish, and then prepare a report indicating which proportion of tests have passed/failed.
-In the near term, such functionality is - we think - a *"nice to have"* piece of functionality.
+In the near term, such functionality is - we think - a _"nice to have"_ piece of functionality.
 In terms of creating value for plugin developers, we think that this particular functionality best serves the long term maintenance and development of plugins.
 You can imagine - and indeed many of you have experience - a plugin randomly failing sometime in the future, either due to Bubble or browser updates, or inadvertent changes to your code.
 With a properly configured "unit tests page" we can create a system that not only tests code before new releases, but one that can periodically test the code (live, on Bubble's infrastructure) and alert developers to breaking changes as they happen instead of by our plugin users.
 This keeps our customers happy as well as peace of mind that plugins are working as desired even in mission critical applications.

-Support have Bubble plugin element that

-And since Bask has access to your Bubble account, it can automatically retrieve test results from your app if it's set up correctly

-1. Run SSA tests in node (local)

-   - Will probably have to create jigs / shims that emulate bubble locally.
-May be difficult to create this well.
-   - Ideally most tests can run locally, but then graduate to bubble side testing.
-   - Requires more technical expertise / time setting up tests.
-   - Benefits from version control

-2. Create a Bubble template for easily creating, running and learning from tests in Bubble.

-   - Most if not all tests run in Bubble
-   - Require less technical expertise as folks don't have to venture down the rabbit hole of learning a testing framework or writing tests with them.
-   - When complete, plugin developers will have a ready made "code coverage" page which has three benefits:
-     - Sureity their plugin works in Bubble
-     - Can show off their code coverage to signal that their plugin is high quality
-     - [Requires server] Plugins of any material complexity will occasionaly (and randomly) just stop working - either due to updates to the browser, an associated 3rd party service or Bubble itself.
-This template page can be built in such a way that it can be monitored and set to alert a developer if the plugin ever fails all or certain tests.
-   - Provides a minimum level of self documentation that - if nothing else - a developer's customer's can use to learn how to use their plugin. **If we could make the tests page function as a compelling enough form of documentation, this would accelarate plugin development AS WELL AS plugin adoption**.

-   - If setup correctly, there would be a way for the bask extension to summarize, document (and therefore version control) test coverage in the github branch itself.

-3. Use puppeteer to automate tests.
-   - requires more technical knowhow and setup effort.
-   - high automation
-   -
+- <Highlight color="#25c2a0">TODO</Highlight> Shorten this section.
+- <Highlight color="#25c2a0">TODO</Highlight> Create Testing Visual Element
+- <Highlight color="#25c2a0">TODO</Highlight> Create Bask VS Code binding to actually run / collate test results in VS Code.